Recommendations are dead. Execution is the new product.

 The PPC tool category has 50+ logos.
 Maybe 5 of them are actually doing AI media buying.
 Three names worth knowing:

 Everything else in the category is still doing rules and recommendations, even when the marketing says otherwise.
-The autonomy ladder is the right test: does the tool execute, or does it suggest?
+The autonomy ladder is the right test: does the tool do the work, or does it hand you a list?

 How to evaluate an AI media buyer